 6. Leave the car at home.
 If possible, try walking or biking to work, school or to run errands.
 It’s a good way to make exercise part of your normal daily routine without having to schedule extra time.

 7. Track your steps.
-Getting an inexpensive pedometer (there’s an app for that) can be a good way of making sure you reach your fitness goals.
+Getting an inexpensive pedometer (there’s a free app for that) can be a good way of making sure you reach your fitness goals.
 Aim for 10,000 steps a day.

 Much as the family dinner is one of the best ways to stay connected with your kids, being active together as a family provides an equally powerful bonding experience with the added bonus of making sure everyone in the family is getting some healthy exercise.
 Know that the best possible way to encourage your child to exercise is to set a good example yourself – your child wants to do and be like you.
 Your level of activity will dictate how active he or she is now and will help your child establish healthy exercise habits for life.